Health and Safety

 Air Quality Monitoring and Protective Measures

-Daily AQI updates are posted on the Assembly Hall white board.
+• Daily AQI updates are posted on the Assembly Hall white board during the summer season.

-Instructors and researchers should adjust field schedules when smoke levels are high.
-Suspension of outdoor activities may be required.
+• Outdoor activities and fieldwork should be adjusted when smoke levels are high.
+Suspension of outdoor activities may be necessary.

-Let your instructor, program coordinator, and/or on-site lead know if you have health conditions that increase your vulnerability to smoke exposure.
+• Let your PI, instructor, and/or on-site lead know if you have health conditions that increase your vulnerability to smoke exposure.

 AQI Risk Levels and Recommendations